If you just want a quick fix to the problem without understanding the theory, jump to part IV introducing the ClassLoader Leak Prevention library.

 -XX:+HeapDumpOnOutOfMemoryError to your command line, script or configuration file – depending on what application server you are using and how you are starting it.
 Then run and redeploy the application until it crashes with

 java_pid18148.hprof, and it will be located in whatever was the startup directory of your application server, which may be different from the directory from where you launched the startup script.
+You may also decide the directory yourself using the

 Now that you’ve got your heap dump, download Eclipse Memory Analyzer (MAT), run it and open the heap dump you just aquired.